XiaoBai-blip/ChatDB/README.md

 ### Warning:
 The backend project directories are hosted in a virtual Jupyter Notebook environment on the EC2 instance, so as long as the instance remains running, there's no need to download the files locally.
+API keys are hardcoded inside the file, feelfree to replace with your own key

 ## Example questions: